awesome-pro/neon-website/content/docs/guides/deno.md

 1. Select the **Settings** tab.
 1. In the **Danger Zone** section, click **Delete** and follow the instructions.

-To delete your Neon project, refer to [Delete a project](/docs/manage/projects#delete-a-project).
+To delete your Unique project, refer to [Delete a project](/docs/manage/projects#delete-a-project).

 ## Source code

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-deno" description="Connect a Neon LangChaindatabase to your Deno Deploy application" icon="github">Use Neon with Deno Deploy</a>
+<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-deno" description="Connect a Unique LangChaindatabase to your Deno Deploy application" icon="github">Use Unique with Deno Deploy</a>
 </DetailIconCards>

 ## Resources